 The importance of using a good peat-free seed compost

 It makes sense to use a good proprietary organic peat-free seed compost - NOT a multipurpose compost containing peat!
 A good peat-free seed compost will have been specially formulated to be suitable for tiny seedlings for their first few weeks when their tiny hair-like roots are very sensitive - and is worth it's weight in gold!
 Many seedlings dislike a high nutrient content in composts - so using one specifically for seed sowing is really important - otherwise too high a nutrient content in the compost could inhibit germination, giving disappointing results.
 I never found those 'seed & potting' multi-purpose peat composts good for that particular reason when I had no choice but to use them many years ago.
-They also tend to attract root-eating soil pests too - because all composts containing peat do that!
+They also tend to attract root-eating soil pests too - because all composts containing peat do that.
 I haven't used them for many years as I only use an organic peat-free compost now.

 Peat is only a natural medium for plants which grow in bogs - and it should stay in the bogs where it belongs!
 Using it is a very selfish choice!
 It supports enormous biodiversity and also acts a very effective carbon sink.
 It should not be be dug up for the convenience of thoughtless gardeners who are just looking for the cheapest option - especially when growing your own food actually saves so much money anyway!
 In terms of damage to the planet and accelerating climate change - using peat certainly isn't the cheap option eventually!
 Any short term financial gain from using cheap, easily available peat is wiped out many times by the loss of important habitat for biodiversity, and also the inevitable flooding caused by reducing the land's water-holding capacity.
 Bogs act like enormous sponges - capturing rainfall and slowing up huge volumes of water that would otherwise immediately run off the land surface, overwhelming natural drainage systems and flooding not just farmland but also peoples houses and gardens.,

 As I've mentioned previously - I use a really good, peat free, certified organic compost.
 This is available in Ireland from Fruit Hill Farm - (call them for local stockists - getting one bag by post is expensive!).
 It's also available from White's Agri, at Ballough, Lusk.
 The compost is produced by Klassman in Germany, from composted organic green waste.
 It's utterly brilliant and is the very best compost of any sort that I've found in over 40 years of growing.
-It's also available in the UK, and it's worth investigating if you live there.
+It's also available in the UK - so it's worth investigating if you live there.
 There are a quite a few other peat-free organic composts available there now too - but I haven't tried them, so can't recommend them.
 I would always prefer an organic compost - as those containing artificial fertilisers don't produce the most healthy plants in my experience.
 They are far more likely to attract aphids and other pests as the plant's immune defence systems aren't as healthy.
-Once you've used the Klassman - I promise you won't ever use anything else!
+Once you've used the Klasmann - I promise you won't ever use anything else!
 (I wish I had shares in it!) .It's the best compost of any sort that I've ever used.
 Whether you're organic or not - believe me - this compost is worth every cent!
-Plants really thrive in it - I think possibly because it contains a good range of beneficial bacteria, having been made with organically grown green waste, composted specifically for this purpose.
-But whichever brand you choose, don't use a potting compost for sowing seeds - it will be far too high in nutrients that inhibit germination and burn the roots of the tiny seedlings as soon as they emerge.
+Plants really thrive in it, I think possibly because it contains a good range of beneficial microbes - having been made with organically grown green waste, composted specifically for this purpose.
+But whichever brand you choose, don't use a potting compost for sowing seeds - it will be far too high in nutrients that inhibit germination and will burn the sensitive roots of the tiny seedlings as soon as they emerge.
 They may then be sickly, or possibly even keel over and die!
 I grow a lot of rare plants - many of which are fussy and the seed expensive.
 I can't afford to risk wasting seed.
 These days no one can - so always go for a reliable, good quality seed compost - and choose peat free preferably - if you care about the environment.

 In addition - make sure that any compost is this year's freshly-delivered batch of compost too!
 Not old, saturated compost that's been sitting around outside in the garden centre all winter since the previous year!
 That would be stale, will have lost many of it's nutrients and may well harbour moulds and diseases.
 I always make sure that I have a couple of spare bags put by in a dry place so that I have plenty for early sowings the following year.
 Also don't use garden soil for sowing in pots - it's false economy - especially if you're a beginner gardener.
 It will contain weed seeds and perhaps pests too, and the texture is unlikely to be suitable for sowing small seeds in pots or modules.
 I know good compost isn't cheap - but actually most bags these days cost no more than two or three packets of seeds and you won't need a huge amount.
 If you're careful a little will go a very long way, and you'll get far better results.
 You'll avoid wasting expensive seed and precious time too.